 Some of my best memories include riding a hot air balloon over Cappadocia, Turkey at sunrise, cage diving with great white sharks in Gansbaai, South Africa and chasing waterfalls in Iceland.

 I first moved to Korea in 2008 where I stayed until I moved to Hong Kong in 2010.
-I moved back to South Korea in 2013 to work on a new business project and stayed until 2017.
+I moved back to South Korea in 2013 to work on a new business project for a second stint in the country.
 Korean is still my best language after English.

 5. I’ve stayed in Colombia for a year.